Barley: Production

-In 2023, world production of barley was 146 million tonnes, led by Russia accounting for 14% of the world total (table).
-Australia, France, and Germany were secondary producers.
+In 2024, world production of barley was 142 million tonnes, led by Russia with 12% of the total (table).
+Australia, Germany, and France were secondary producers.

 Worldwide barley production in 2023 was fourth among grains, following maize (1.2 billion tonnes), rice (800 million tonnes), and wheat (799 million tonnes).

 Cultivation

 Barley is a crop that prefers relatively low temperatures, 15 to 20 C in the growing season; it is grown around the world in temperate areas.
 It grows best in well-drained soil in full sunshine.
 In the tropics and subtropics, it is grown for food and straw in South Asia, North and East Africa, and in the Andes of South America.
 In dry regions it requires irrigation.
 It has a short growing season and is relatively drought-tolerant.
 Barley is more tolerant of soil salinity than other cereals, varying in different cultivars.
 It has less winter-hardiness than winter wheat and far less than rye.

 Like other cereals, barley is typically planted on tilled land.
 Seed was traditionally scattered, but in developed countries is usually drilled.
 As it grows it requires soil nutrients (nitrogen, phosphorus, potassium), often supplied as fertilizers.
 It needs to be monitored for pests and diseases, and if necessary treated before these become serious.
 The stems and ears turn yellow when ripe, and the ears begin to droop.
 Traditional harvesting was by hand with sickles or scythes; in developed countries, harvesting is mechanised with combine harvesters.